potateros/stc18-azureblockchain/README.md

 <sup>_My configuration — yours should look similar_</sup>

-The next screen should show something like this (I named my instance bc1, hence the prefix). **Important: **set up a static IP for your instance.
-Open *‘Public IP Address’ *and create a new public IP address.
+The next screen should show something like this (I named my instance bc1, hence the prefix). **Important:** set up a static IP for your instance.
+Open *‘Public IP Address’* and create a new public IP address.
 Use the default name for the public IP address.
-Select *‘Static’ *for Assignment.
-Then choose ‘*None’ *for *Network security group (firewall). ***Make sure you set the static IP and remove the firewall, or else your VM will not work for this tutorial. **Leave everything else as it is, unless you know what you are doing.
+Select *‘Static’* for Assignment.
+Then choose *‘None’* for Network security group (firewall). _**Make sure you set the static IP and remove the firewall, or else your VM will not work for this tutorial.**_ Leave everything else as it is, unless you know what you are doing.

-Click ‘*Ok’, *accept the Terms of use and create your instance.
+Click *‘Ok’*, accept the Terms of use and create your instance.
 By then, you should have a tile appear on your Dashboard that says *‘Deploying Windows 10 Pro, Version 1709’* (for my case, it is version 1709, but yours might be different.
 It does not matter).
 Repeat the steps to create a second instance, up to as many as you want.
 It should take a while to deploy, so grab a cup of coffee or have a stretch while you wait.